 2) Poorly scaled images - were either fixed to correct proportions, if possible, or given the boot, if not.
 Some of these included restoring from previous image sources, if he knew them.

 3) PG13 filter - No frontal nudity to any extent, this meant culling a good number of Royo's images, and others.

 4) Mismatched art styles - Anything that didn't at least approach an illustrative realistic approach was killed off.
 This means, no pen and ink, comic style art; no 3D CG art; no anime beefcake or cheesecake; no Photoshopped images.

 After taking over the job from KregorRanger, I merged in my own collection and continued on adding submissions according to this criteria.
 As stated before, I can tend to be a bit more picky than he was, but as the collection grows, increased pickyness is a necessity.

 There are so many portraits in this collection!
 Is there a limit to how much we can add to it?

 Yes, unfortunately there is, which is a big part of why we have to be so picky.
 Each portrait comes with 5 files.
 The more files you have in your Portraits folder, the longer they take to load when choosing a portrait on character creation.
-The main problem is that Neverwinter Nights typically crashes at around 8,000 files in the Portraits folder, so ideally, I try to keep the collection no larger than 7,500 files (that's 1,500 portraits to choose from!).
+The main problem is that Neverwinter Nights typically crashes at around 8,000 files in the Portraits folder (not sure if this is true in NWN EE yet), so ideally, I try to keep the collection no larger than 7,500 files (that's 1,500 portraits to choose from!).
 This means in order to keep adding submissions, I periodically have to prune the collection and cut out some portraits that I think are not up to par.
 That's not to say that portraits I cut from the collection aren't good, but there are so many really good portraits, that the line has to be drawn somewhere.

 Okay, I found a portrait I want to use and it's properly formatted.
 How do I host it so you can download and review it?